shane272001/Arena-Allocator-program/README.md

 # Arena-Allocator-program
-This program implements a partially working first fit, next fit, best fit, and worst fit arena allocator.
+The mavalloc.c program implements a partially working first fit, next fit, best fit, and worst fit arena allocator.
+The tinytest.h file is to test the program and see which parts of it are working.